Tuesday, April 23, 2024

 Most of the supporting cast was outfitted as maids and hotel employees.
 A group of men were uniformed as members of the Castle Guard, and a pair of them performed a mockery of the showy marching that the guards do.
 It was amusing.
 Better than operas we saw in other cities, the supporting cast in Prague was always actively doing something.
 They never merely lingered in the background.
 Our eyes always detected entertaining actions, so that there was something to enjoy everywhere.
 That is thoughtful talent.

 During intermission, the violinists rested their bows, and trumpeters emptied their spit-valves.
 We remained in our plush Box and observed the audience.
 Unlike the slobs in NYC, more than half of the men—young and old—wore jackets and/or ties.
 Nearly all of the men wore collared shirts or turtlenecks.
-Many women—of all ages—had stylish outfits.
+Women—of all ages—had stylish outfits.
 Czechs dress-up for performances to show deference to the performers.

 After the climax and conclusion of the show, we experienced what Mozart raved about in Prague: audiences applaud for a long time.
 It was wonderful!
 As the clapping continued, the curtain was repeatedly raised to bring the performers out again and again.
 We loved the flow of gratitude that filled the room.
 The applause lasted for so long that the cast appeared four times!
 Opening the door of our Box, we exited and went downstairs to the lobby.
-Young women took selfies with chandeliers in the background, and older couples kissed each other Goodbye.
-During our time in Prague, we observed that when Czechs greet their friends, they kiss them on each cheek.
-We like that.

 We followed other theatregoers from the opera house to the nearest Metro station at Wenceslas Square.
 It is named Museum Station because the National Museum is there.

-Despite being late in the evening, the train arrived on-time, and we were amazed!
+Despite being in the evening, the train arrived on-time, and we were amazed!
 After-dinner travels on NYC’s subways are often fraught with troubles.
 [E.g.: During the week before our trip, I experienced massive delays on 3 of 5 nights.
-The first was a 30-minute delay because of another signal malfunction at the station for trains leaving Manhattan.
-There have been signal malfunctions there every month of the past 9 years!
+The first was a 30-minute delay because of a signal malfunction at the station for trains leaving Manhattan.
+There have been signal problems there every month of the past 9 years!
 Yet, NYC doesn’t care to solve the problem, so thousands of (overworked) citizens endure delays during their commutes—every month.
 On the second night, there was an issue at the same station because of a stalled train (built in 1975 and never replaced).
 By the time I arrived, the delay had existed for 45 minutes.
 After another 20 minutes, there was no resolution.
 So, I chose a different route that could take me as close as possible to my home.
 Yet, after that train got to the first station outside of Manhattan, a message announced that problems existed on that route, so the train must bypass the next five stations.
 Half of the passengers fled the train.
 Knowing that trains were backlogged behind me, I left the station and ascended to the street.
-The queues to use buses were enormous, and no extra buses had been deployed.
+The queues for buses were enormous, and no extra buses had been deployed.
 So, I was forced to walk more than one mile to get home.
 You should try doing that in your “office shoes” and see if its comfortable.
 The next night, there was another 60-minute delay at the same station for a “switch problem”.
 Despite paying the most to live in America’s richest city, New Yorkers must endure never-ending problems—like a third-world nation—because NYC doesn’t care to fix its problems].

-We rode into the neighborhood of Vinohrady for dinner an acclaimed restaurant named Výčep (the Czech word for “Tap Room / Bar”).
+We went for dinner an acclaimed restaurant named Výčep (that is the Czech word for “Tap Room / Bar”).

 Výčep was praised in the Michelin Guide as a rustic-yet-modern pub with flavorful dishes “from yesteryear” that were modernized.

 Its website declares it to be a modern interpretation of a Wallachian pub from the former Principality of Wallachia.
-[Founded in 1330, the principality was part of modern-day Romania, but it was eventually supervised by the Ottoman Empire (similar to how ancient China claimed suzerainty over Korea).
+[Founded in 1330, the principality was part of modern-day Romania, but it was eventually controlled by the Ottoman Empire (similar to how ancient China claimed suzerainty over Korea).
 It is notorious for its prince of 1456 named Vlad the Impaler (son of Vlad Dracul), who inspired the villain of Count Dracula.
 In 1859, it rebuffed the Ottomans and united with the Principality of Moldavia to form the Kingdom of Romania.
 Above all, Wallachia was renowned for its culinary hospitality].

 Opened in 2018, the restaurant occupies a historic townhouse.
 It has a parquet floor and a vintage interior that is reminiscent of Czechia in the 20th century.
 A wooden coffered ceiling and oak panels add “warmth” to stoic walls.
 The room is lined with jars of in-house miso paste, homemade sauces, and pickled vegetables—from peppers to cauliflower and carrots.
 Dried herbs from the chef’s garden dangled over the bar.
 The restaurant brews its own beers in the cellar.